TORNADO WATCH in effect, severe storms likely today

 THE FORECAST

-WIND ADVISORY: South winds of 20-25 mph with gusts up to 30-40mph are expected from 9am - 9pm Tuesday across the entire WBRZ Weather Forecast Area.
+WIND ADVISORY: South winds of 20-25 mph with gusts up to 30-40mph are expected until 9pm Tuesday across the entire WBRZ Weather Forecast Area.
 Gusty winds could blow around unsecured objects.
 Tree limbs could be blown down and a few power outages may result.
 Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.

-FLOOD WATCH: Flash flooding caused by excessive rainfall is possible from 9 a.m.
-Tuesday to Tuesday evening.
+FLOOD WATCH: Flash flooding caused by excessive rainfall is possible through Tuesday evening.
 Rainfall totals of 2 to 4 inches with locally higher amounts can be expected.
 Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.

 SAFETY: Make sure you have a way to receive warnings in the event storms in your area turn severe.
 You can download or activate the WBRZ WX App on your Apple or Android device or turn on a NOAA Weather Radio for bulletins such as watches and urgent warnings.
 If a tornado warning or severe thunderstorm warning is issued, seek shelter in a low-level, interior room of a sturdy building.
 Take pets (on a leash) with you, have on hard-soled shoes, monitor storm coverage on a wireless device and cover your head in the event of wind or tornado impact.
 For more on tornado safety, CLICK HERE.